Residents seeking formation of town of Johns Island raise money to kick off process

 For Johns Island to take that path, the first step is to have a certified geographic information system mapping of the area with an overlay of what areas are in the county or in the city of Charleston and towns of Kiawah and Hollywood.

-Kernodle said the effort on Johns Island needs to make sure it proves the town is contiguous.
+Kernodle said the effort on Johns Island needs to make sure it proves the town is contiguous for the 8,000 residents in the unincorporated area.

 "Once you satisfy contiguity and the population density figures then you have to stitch it all together," Kernodle said.